top of page

 Neighborhood 3

-Boston was arguably the home of the most successful teams in previous professional leagues, supporting the PHF’s Pride and the CWHL’s Blades in strong numbers.
-This may have a dampening effect on the crowds for the PWHL initially.
+Boston was arguably the home of the most successful teams in previous women’s professional leagues, supporting the PHF’s Pride and the CWHL’s Blades in strong numbers.
 The Boston area has always been a women’s hockey hotbed, and there should be no worries about support for professional hockey, as the region supports numerous college and youth programs.
-There is some fear that locating the team far outside of the city will dampen support for the squad somewhat.
+The teal held two games inside Boston city limits at Agganis Arena, which drew sellout crowds.

 Access 4